symfony/symfony-docs/components/phpunit_bridge.rst

 .. tip::

-    It's possible to change the PHPUnit version by setting the ``SYMFONY_PHPUNIT_VERSION`` env var in the ``phpunit.xml.dist`` file (e.g.
+    It is possible to change the PHPUnit version by setting the ``SYMFONY_PHPUNIT_VERSION`` env var in the ``phpunit.xml.dist`` file (e.g.
     ``<server name="SYMFONY_PHPUNIT_VERSION" value="5.5"/>``).
 This is the
     preferred method as it can be committed to your version control repository.

-    It's also possible to set ``SYMFONY_PHPUNIT_VERSION`` as a real env var (not defined in a :ref:`dotenv file <config-dot-env>`).
+    It is also possible to set ``SYMFONY_PHPUNIT_VERSION`` as a real env var (not defined in a :ref:`dotenv file <config-dot-env>`).

     In the same way, ``SYMFONY_MAX_PHPUNIT_VERSION`` will set the maximum version